FILMS DEPICTING GREEK LOVE

 Story of a Bad Boy, Tom Donaghy, USA, 1999, 85 minutes.
 Feeling stifled by his parents’ ambitions for him, sexually confused 17-year-old Pauly (Jeremy Hollingworth) falls hopelessly in love with Noel (Christian Camargo), a college student who is visiting his school to direct a musical production of The Scarlet Letter.

 The Strange Ones, Christopher Radcliff, USA, 2017, 81 minutes.
 Strange and haunting drama in which Sam (James Freedson-Jackson), 13 or 14, is on the run with his supposed brother Nick (Alex Pettyfer) in his early 20s.
-It emerges very gradually that they are lovers and Nick had murdered Sam's father when he threatened them with separation.
+It emerges very gradually that they are probably lovers and Nick had murdered Sam's father when he threatened them with separation.

 Telo bez duse (Body without Soul), Wiktor Grodecki, Bohemia, tv, 1996, 94 minutes.
 Asher Archive.
 Documentary about boy prostitutes aged 15-18 in Prague, taking a very grim view of their situation and prospects.